MicrosoftDocs/windows-dev-docs/windows-apps-src/graphics-concepts/index.md

 localizationpriority: medium
 ---

-# Direct3D Graphics Learning Guide
+# Direct3D graphics concepts

-Describes the graphics concepts that Microsoft Direct3D is built on.
-This documentation set is largely independent of any Direct3D version, and is for the graphics developer who needs more background information than is provided in the version specific API documentation.
+Describes Microsoft Direct3D graphics concepts.
+This guide explains general 3D computer graphics concepts that are used in Direct3D game and app development.

 ## <span id="in-this-section"></span>In this section